-So, if you’re registering for VAT now or are just preparing to sign up shortly, this helpful guide should cover everything you need to successfully register for VAT in 2023.
+Whether you’re registering for VAT now or preparing to sign up soon, this helpful guide will cover everything you need to successfully register for VAT in 2025:

 - Do I need to register for VAT?